Def-Var/BCN3D-Moveo/README.md

 # DefVar Moveo
 This project is forked from [BCN3d MOVEO](https://github.com/BCN3D/BCN3D-Moveo).
 I changed some parts for my purpases so that I can rebuilt this project six years after its creation.

-Please check out my [blog](https://def-var.net) where I post weekly about this project
+Please check out my [blog](https://def-var.net) where I post weekly about this project.

+## Changes

+Changed in Motortype results in new 3M2C and 3M2CC use the new Version instead

 # Orginal Moveo README.md
 In the following there is the orginal text from the BCN3D MOVEO README.md